yodeng/conda-local/README.md

 ### Usage

 Before using `conda-local`, command `conda local cache` should be done.
-This will cache and download all repodata to `LOCAL_CONDA_DIR` (default `$HOME/.conda`) from the default conda mirror [https://mirrors.tuna.tsinghua.edu.cn/anaconda/cloud](https://mirrors.tuna.tsinghua.edu.cn/anaconda/cloud) .
+This will cache and download all repodata to `LOCAL_CONDA_DIR` (default `$HOME/.conda`) from the default conda mirror [https://mirrors.tuna.tsinghua.edu.cn/anaconda/cloud](https://mirrors.tuna.tsinghua.edu.cn/anaconda/cloud) and [https://mirrors.tuna.tsinghua.edu.cn/anaconda/pkgs](https://mirrors.tuna.tsinghua.edu.cn/anaconda/pkgs).
 And then all subcommands of `conda-local` will use this cache for action instead of remote channels.
 If not, `conda-local` still fetch remote matedata that is the same as conda.

 ```
 $ conda local cache